~ JoePa's Chicken Wings (Deep-Fried to Perfection)~

 The wing tips can be frozen and used to make stock, as while they are "skinny", they are flavorful.

 ~ Step 3.
-Simply dredge/coat the wings in pancake mix... "yes dear, pancake mix."
-I've tried all sorts of flour mixtures and pancake mix is the best!
-You'll need about 2 cups pancake mix to do all of the wings.
+Simply dredge/coat the wings in pancake mix -- yes I said pancake mix.
+I've tried all sorts of flour mixtures and pancake mix is the best.
+You'll need about 2-2 1/2 cups pancake mix total.
+Most people don't dredge their wings in anything -- not even flour.
+I don't understand why.
+This step makes the wings crispy with a slight crust that causes any type of wing sauce to blanket the wings.

 Proper chicken wing etiquette: Wings are user-friendly, requiring no knives or forks.
-All you need are your fingertips and a large stack of napkins to delight in this very casual culinary experience.
+All you need are your fingertips and a large stack of napkins to delight in this very unique and casual culinary experience.
 Pick them up with your fingers and proceed to nibble, gnaw and chew until all of the meat and sauce have been savored.
-It is also acceptable to ignore the napkins completely and lick your lips and fingertips to remove the sauce.
-This is one time the terms "lip-smackin' " and "finger-lickin' " apply in every context!
+No pretenses when eating this beloved snack food: It's perfectly acceptable to ignore the napkins completely and lick your lips and fingertips.

 JoePa's Chicken Wings (Deep-Fried to Perfection): Recipe yields about 4 dozen chicken wings or 4 dozen appetizers/snacks.

-Special Equipment List: deep-fryer (or 6-8-quart stockpot); cutting board; poultry shears; tongs; paper towels; 13" x 9" x 2" baking dish (for finished wings)
+Special Equipment List: deep-fryer (or 6-8-quart stockpot); cutting board; poultry shears; tongs; paper towels; 13" x 9" x 2" baking dish (for finished wings); very large bowl (for saucing wings)

 "We are all in this food world together." ~ Melanie Preschutti